Skip to content Skip to footer

 We are very much creatures of habit, and establishing regular routines is a great sleep hygiene tip to get our brains and bodies accustomed to falling asleep and waking up at the same time every day.

-It’s not as straightforward is it sounds, however.
+It’s not as straightforward as it sounds, however.
 Where people might be going wrong is with the bedtime routine itself.
 This is the time when you need to be winding down and, essentially, telling your body that it should be preparing for sleep.

-When thinking about good sleep hygiene, you should also avoid using technology 30 minutes to an hour before going to bed.
+You should also avoid using technology 30 minutes to an hour before going to bed.
 Studies have shown that using devices before bedtime directly impacts the amount and quality of your sleep.
 So, be sure to un-plug from phones, laptops, tablets, and television as you wind down for bed.

 2. Turn your bedroom into a sleep sanctuary